systemphil/symposia/TASKLOG.md

-- test with superjson on trpc
+- add regex to slug parser